Country Profile: Germany

 Geography

-Germany is strategically situated in Central Europe, bordered by the Baltic Sea and the North Sea, with land borders shared with nine countries.
-The country covers a total area of 357,022 sq km and features diverse terrain that includes lowlands to the north, uplands in the center, and the majestic Bavarian Alps in the south.
-Germany's climate is temperate and marine, characterized by cool, cloudy, wet winters and summers.
+Germany is situated in Central Europe, bordered by the Baltic Sea and North Sea, with land boundaries that include nine neighboring countries.
+Its diverse terrain features lowlands in the north, uplands in the center, and the Bavarian Alps in the south, making it a geographical hub in Europe.
+The climate is generally temperate and marine, characterized by cool, wet winters and summers.

-- 3,694 km of land boundaries with neighboring countries
+- 3,694 km of land borders with countries including France, Poland, and the Netherlands.

-- 2,389 km of coastline along the North Sea and Baltic Sea
+- 2,389 km of coastline along the Baltic and North Seas.

 People and Society

-Germany has a population of approximately 84.1 million people, making it the second most populous country in Europe.
-The society is diverse, with various ethnic groups, including the predominant Germans, Turks, and Ukrainians.
-The country has a rich cultural tapestry, with a high level of urbanization, as approximately 77.8% of the population resides in urban areas.
+Germany has a population of approximately 84 million people, making it the second most populous country in Europe.
+The society is ethnically diverse, with the majority being German, followed by Turkish and other minority groups.
+The country has a relatively high urban population, with nearly 78% living in urban areas, particularly in major cities like Berlin, Hamburg, and Munich.

 Economy